BtheGit/raymarcher/README.md

 - Prevent errors triggered from walking to the edge of a world with no walls.
 - FIX THE DAMN REVERSE THING!
 - Issue with crashes when no outer wall in viewport.
+- A single gap appears at 0 (when the level first starts for example).
+- Default WAD is no longer valid.

 ### Random working notes / Plan